-The work of Ifan Prys Edwards, this 1970s time capsule in Merthyr Tydfil, South Wales is now up for sale.
+The work of Ifan Prys Edwards, this 1970s time capsule in Merthyr Tydfil, South Wales has just had a price cut.

 And I don’t use the term time capsule lightly.
 Ordinarily, I would refer to this as a late midcentury modern design dating back to 1971 and there’s a lot of appeal from that too.
 The architecture is both interesting and distinctive and as such, a selling point in its own right.

 But the real ‘pull’ of this one is just as much its condition.
 The lack of updates adds to that time capsule quality and the excesses of the 1970s will always have their fans.
 If that’s you, then you will love this design.

 Anyway, let’s start with the architecture.
 That is made up of a cantilevered timber-clad upper storey, exposed steel supports (which create a carport for several vehicles) and a lower portion made up of pale brick.
 Plenty of glass too, which boosts the views and the natural light.

 It stands out from the other dwellings around but also hides itself a little with a dense hedge and brick wall.
 So a degree of privacy too.

 It’s a design that hints at something interesting within.
 That’s not always borne out with interesting architecture, but in this case, it is.

 The house has 1,800 sq. ft. of living space and much of it looks untouched from the initial construction.
 Ok, not everything quite works, even if you are a die-hard fan of 1970s interior design.
 But much of it does.
 This is an interior to be preserved and I don’t think there will be a shortage of people willing to preserve it.
 At least, I hope that’s the case.

 The kitchen area would be impossible to replicate in the modern era.
 That avocado green shade, the geometric tiles and the retro fittings are an absolute dream.
 But there’s more to this than the time capsule kitchen.